 Spicy oven roasted carrots and onions served with beautiful fluffy millet, chickpeas, crunchy walnuts, sweet sultanas and fresh coriander.
 This dish has it all!
 I love this millet salad so much and you’ll understand why if you give it a try.

-I’m not one for too much raw food, so it has to be done.
-I generally find that I get sick of certain meals quickly if I eat them too often but the last month or so I’ve probably had the same handful of meals every day.
+I find that I get sick of certain meals quickly if I eat them too often, but the last month or so I’ve probably had the same handful of meals every day.

 I finally felt like experimenting with millet as I’ve been told for years that it’s good for you and that it would probably agree with me more than other grains.

 But the only way that I’ve cooked it before was a porridge.
 So naturally, I thought that millet was mainly used for sweet recipes.